sevalab-iitt/SEVAutobot-1/Hardware_specifications.md

 **ROS integration:** Typically driven by the `ydlidar_ros` / `ydlidar_ros2_driver` package → topic `/scan` → `sensor_msgs/LaserScan` (same message type as the A1, so downstream nodes don't need to change).

-**⚠️ Caveat:** Longer range and higher sample rate than the A1, but also higher startup current draw (~1 A) — worth accounting for in power budgeting if running alongside a GPU-heavy detection node.
+**Caveat:** Longer range and higher sample rate than the A1, but also higher startup current draw (~1 A) — worth accounting for in power budgeting if running alongside a GPU-heavy detection node.

 ### 2.3 A1 vs G4 — Quick Comparison